-StrataGraft® Skin Substitute
+StrataGraft® Regenerative Skin Tissue

-The company is developing a suite of next-generation, genetically enhanced tissues that produce elevated levels of natural wound healing and anti-microbial factors.
+The business is developing a suite of next-generation, genetically enhanced tissues that produce elevated levels of natural wound healing and anti-microbial factors.
 Delivered this way, these therapeutic proteins are available where and as needed, at no incremental cost.
 This strategy creates a targeted, biological mechanism through which to protect and modulate the local wound microenvironment, fight infection, and accelerate healing.

 The lead product in this class expresses elevated levels of cathelicidin, an innate host defense peptide known to play an active role in wound healing and having broad anti-microbial properties.
 In research models, these tissues produced 140-fold greater levels of cathelicidin protein in vitro versus unmodified control tissues, and in vivo showed a 100-1,000 fold reduction of a clinical isolate of the multidrug-resistant nosocomial strain, Acinetobacter baumannii.
 Data published in Molecular Therapy elicited independent commentary by German surgeons hailing this capability as a “paradigm shift in the management of skin pathologies”.
 The growing prevalence of antibiotic-resistant “superbugs” and the concomitant dearth of new antibiotic drugs has created a dramatic need for new therapeutic strategies and more effective use of existing technologies.
-Combining the utility of our full thickness skin substitute with a natural ability to fight bacterial and viral infections makes this a highly compelling technical and commercial strategy.
+Combining the utility of our full thickness skin tissue with a natural ability to fight bacterial and viral infections makes this a highly compelling technical and commercial strategy.
 Clinical development of this product will focus initially on non-healing, diabetic foot ulcers.
-A Phase I/II clinical trial is anticipated to start in late 2013.
+A Phase I/II clinical trial is anticipated to start in 2015.
 The NIH Recombinant DNA Advisory Committee has already endorsed its clinical progression.